-The TLC plan is required to offer to their active employees who are age 65 or over, or otherwise eligible for Medicare, and their Medicare-eligible dependents the same coverage as they offer to employees and their dependents who are not eligible for Medicare (except when Medicare eligibility is due to End Stage Renal Disease and the coordination period is exhausted, Medicare becomes primary to the TLC plan, even if the coverage is due to active employment).
+The TLC plan is required to offer to their active employees who are age 65 or over, or otherwise eligible for Medicare, and their Medicare-eligible dependents the same coverage as they offer to employees and their dependents who are not eligible for Medicare.
+The exception to this is when Medicare eligibility is due to End Stage Renal Disease (ESRD) and the coordination period is exhausted.
+Medicare then becomes primary to the TLC plan, even if the coverage is due to active employment.
+If Medicare eligibility is due to ESRD, the cost of Medicare Part B may be reimbursed for the Medicare-primary participant (see your Group Benefits Administrator for additional information).

 Medicare beneficiaries may terminate active employee coverage within 31 days of Medicare entitlement or reject employer plan coverage in which case they may retain Medicare as their primary coverage.
 When Medicare is primary payer, employers cannot offer such active employees or their dependents secondary coverage for items and services covered by Medicare.
 Employers may not sponsor or contribute to individual Medigap or Medicare Supplement policies for beneficiaries who have coverage based on current employment status.
 Participating retirees, survivors and their dependents who become eligible for Medicare, whether due to age or disability may not remain in a Key Advantage Plan.
 A Medicare supplemental plan through TLC may be available to Medicare eligible retirees.
 To receive maximum benefits, they must enroll in Medicare Parts A, B and D immediately upon eligibility.
-Failure to enroll in Parts A and B may result in coverage deficits since the program's Medicare coordinating plans will not pay any part of a claim that would have been covered by Medicare had the participant been properly enrolled in Medicare.
+Failure to enroll in Parts A and B may result in coverage deficits since the program's Medicarecoordinating plans will not pay any part of a claim that would have been covered by Medicare had the participant been properly enrolled in Medicare.
 TLC Medicare supplemental plans do not cover Outpatient Prescription Drugs.
 If it is determined that a retiree group participant is eligible for Medicare but has continued coverage in a non-Medicare coordinating plan, primary claim payments made in error may be retracted and the participant or group billed for outpatient prescription drug usage.